Alfred Escher founded one of Switzerland’s largest banks, Credit Suisse...

 Sentiment Studies GmbH is transformed into Systematic Investment Management AG (SIMAG), an independent joint venture between Credit Suisse Asset Management and the ETH Zurich spin-off.

 The ML-based investment portfolio strategies are getting sophisticated with proprietary ML methods designed specially for the noisy financial data.
-In parallel Qunzhi Zhang and the SIMAG team is developing DL based method to extract new indicators from raw data automatically.
+In parallel Qunzhi Zhang and the SIMAG team is developing deep learning-based methods to extract new indicators from raw data automatically.

 Certification as Investment Manager of Collective Investment Schemes; Launch of SIMAG Investment Funds.